-:HELLO USER.ACCOUNT :REMOTE HELLO RUSER.RACCOUNT;DSLINE=LINE2 where USER and ACCOUNT are valid user and account names (respectively) within the accounting structure of your local HP 3000, RUSER and RACCOUNT are valid user and account names (respectively) within the accounting structure of the remote HP 3000, and LINE2 is the node name or the device class name of the local IODSX or IODS0 that is associated with the line that you want to use.
+:REMOTE HELLO RUSER.RACCOUNT;DSLINE=LINE2

+where USER and ACCOUNT are valid user and account names (respectively) within the accounting structure of your local HP 3000, RUSER and RACCOUNT are valid user and account names (respectively) within the accounting structure of the remote HP 3000, and LINE2 is the device class name of the local IODS0 entry (or the node name associated with the IODSX entry) for the line that you want to use.

-Next, issue a local MPE :FILE command defining the destination file (REMFILE) as being a remote disc file.
+Next, issue a local MPE: FILE command defining the destination file (REMFILE) as being a remote disc file.

-:FILE REMFILE;DEV=LINE2#DISC
+:FILE REMFILE; DEV=LINE2#DISC